napnap75/rpi-docker-backup/README.md

 On your other containers (because the Docker socket is mounted on the backup container, the script will be able to read it directly), add the following labels to tell what to backup :
 - `napnap75.backup.dirs=%DIRECTORY_ON_THE_HOST%, %ANOTHER_DIRECTORY%` to backup directories from the Docker host
 - `napnap75.backup.volumes=%VOLUME_NAME%, %ANOTHER_VOLUME%` to backup Docker volumes
-- `napnap75.backup.databases=%DATABASE_NAME%, %ANOTHER_DATABASE%` to backup MySQL/MariaDB databases
+- `napnap75.backup.databases=%DATABASE_NAME%, %ANOTHER_DATABASE%` to backup MySQL/MariaDB databases (the environment variable MYSQL_ROOT_PASSWORD must be set with the root password on localhost or the root user must have no password on localhost)

 # Usage (additional functionnalities)
 - The script is able to post a message to a Slack webhook when a backup is finished or failed.
 Add the `SLACK_URL` environment variable with the URL of your Slack webhook.